shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/part-3-getting-context.md

 ---
 layout: default
-title: Getting a context object
+title: Part 3 Getting a context object
 pagename: part-3-getting-context-guide
 lang: en
 ---

-# Getting context
+# Part 3 - Getting context

 ## What is a context and why do I need it?